 Everything I now claim is very carefully scrutinised by the Independent Parliamentary Standards Authority, IPSA for short.
 IPSA was established to oversee the whole process.
 Their word is law.

-I did not invent this expenses system.
-MPs themselves should not set their own pensions, salaries and expenses.
-It should be taken out of our hands.
 I want to be seen as squeaky clean and I would much rather operate under a system that said – “here you are, here’s a decent salary, but NO perks.
 What you spend is up to you, but don’t expect any extras”

 That is why I was the first MP in Britain to publish details of my pay and expenses in 2004.